 Movember Part 1- Prostate Cancer – Base Chakra - Suicide

 Original painting.
-Sheila Gibbons
+Sheila Gibbons - The Chakra's

 Chakra is a Sanskrit work which translates to wheel or disk.
 There are seven main chakra’s throughout the body, these are known as energy centres which control the invisible energy running through our body.
 Think of the body as a giant circuit board with seven junction boxes.
 The chakras are the boxes and radiate energy.
 All of our chakras need to be open and balanced for optimum health.
 Acupuncture uses the same, circuit-board, principle to rebalance the body.